NikosAlexandris/pvgis-prototype/docs/development/optimisation.md

     - PyPy: A Just-In-Time (JIT) compiler for Python.
     - mypyc: A compiler that compiles Python to C-extension modules.
     - Pyjion: A JIT compiler for Python, using the .NET CLR.
-    - Cython: A compiler that converts Python code to C for better performance.
+    - [Cython][Cython]: an optimising static compiler for Python and Cython, allows writing C extensions for Python.

+Cython gives you the combined power of Python and C to let you

 - Libraries/Frameworks